olastor/picosearch/SPEC.md

 **Without Local Storage**

-This scenario is identical to the above, where everytime there is a "cache miss".
+This scenario is identical to the above, where everytime there is a "cache miss" without persisting anything.

 ## Search Algorithm